manfredsteyer/ng-upgrade-lab/01_refactoring-to-components.md

 	    select() {
 	        this.selectedItem = this.item;
 	        if (this.selectedItemChange) {
-	            this.selectedItemChange({$event: this.selectedItem});
+	            this.selectedItemChange(this.selectedItem);
 	        }
 	    }
 	}
 	```
-2. Update the ``bindings`` within the ``FlightCardComponent`` to use unidirectional property bindings and a event handler:
+2. Update the ``bindings`` within the ``FlightCardComponent`` to use unidirectional property bindings and an event handler:

 	```
 	export const FlightCardComponent: angular.IComponentOptions = {
 	    controller: FlightCardController,
-	    templateUrl: 'app/flight-search/flight-card.component.html',
+	    templateUrl: './flight-card.component.html',
 	    transclude: true,
 	    bindings: {
 	        item: '<',